-Table 1 Building/Frontage Design Standards

-Standard Local Roads Multi-use Paths

-Number of lanes Two N/A

-Response: Two lanes, separated by a planted median, already exist along Town Center Loop West and will be maintained with the proposed development.
-Two lanes, separated by a planted median, exist along Park Place as well and will be maintained.
-The proposed new local street includes two lanes as required.

-Bicycle facilities Varies by local street option.
-N/A -------------------- -------------------------------- -----

-Response: A 6-foot bike lane and 2-foot buffer exists along Town Center Loop West adjacent to the site and will be maintained.
+Table 1 Building/Frontage Design Standards Standard Local Roads Multi-use Paths and will be maintain a Pedestrian Access northeastern local st Response : A 6-foot bike lane and 2-foot buffer exists along Town Center Loop West adjacent to the site and will be maintained.
 The new right-of-way along the northwest site boundary will be constructed as a Pedestrian Access way providing bicycle access.
 No bike lanes are required or proposed along the new northeastern local street.
 Park Place will remain in its current form but will be converted to a promenade with bicycle facilities included in the future.
 Minimum % of building along street frontage Minimum 50% of building facing a local street.
 Buildings to be placed at corners.
-N/A --- --- -----

-Response: The proposed building is located at the corner of Park Place and the new local street; therefore frontage requirements apply along these streets.
+N/A Response: The proposed building is located at the corner of Park Place and the new local street; therefore frontage requirements apply along these streets.
 The closest typical site design as provided in Section 4.132 is figure 5.D. which the applicant has used as a guide to the site's design.
 The building is required to be located at the corner of the property adjacent to the intersections.
 The building is to be located at the corner of Park Place and the new Local Street as well the corner of Park Place and Town Center Loop West.
 The requirement along Park Place is 72.7 feet and 145.3 feet is provided.
 The requirement along the new Local Street is 119.6 feet and 239.1 feet is provided.
 Location of parking On street when allowed, behind or to the side of building.
-N/A Off street parking is not permitted along main street frontage.
+Off street parking is not permitted along main street frontage.
 Off-street parking prohibited at corners of public streets.

-Response: The proposed building fronts on Park Place and the new Local Street.
+N/A Response : The proposed building fronts on Park Place and the new Local Street.
 Town Center Loop West and the new Local Street at the northeast site boundary are classified as Local Roads, and there is no parking proposed adjacent to any Main Streets.
 An open-air parking lot with tuck-under parking located at the west corner of the lot, to the rear of the building, and vehicle access is located from the west corner off of Town Center Loop West.
 The building separates the intersection of Park Place and Town Center Loop West from the parking with a 54.25-foot-long frontage along Town Center Loop West, therefore no parking is located at the corner of public streets.
+Parking access Parking access provided via local access street or alley.
+N/A Response : Access to street.
+Response : Access to the off street parking area will be taken off Town Center Loop West which is a local street.
+Driveway spacing 100 ft. min standards N/A